cb285/python_image/README.md

 # 2D convolution
 `Img.conv2(mask, padtype)`

-Performs in-place 2D convolution
+Performs in-place 2D convolution.
+Values will be in the range `[0, 1]`

 Parameters:
-- mask: Img, odd-dimensioned image to use as mask
+- `mask`: Img, odd-dimensioned image to use as mask
-- padtype: string constant, specifies padding to be used during convolution (defaults to image's current pad type)
+- `padtype`: string constant, specifies padding to be used during convolution (defaults to image's current pad type)